Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

 AI Risk & Compliance Audit

-Diagnoses enforcement gaps in your AI systems across MAS AIRG, IMDA Framework, PDPA, ISO 42001, and EU AI Act.
+Diagnoses enforcement gaps in your AI systems across IMDA Framework, MAS proposed AIRG Guidelines, PDPA, ISO 42001, and EU AI Act.
 The distinction this audit draws is between controls that exist on paper and controls that are technically real.

 6 weeks